atma/grunt-nuget/README.md

 Then install [grunt-nuget ][grunt_nuget] with: `npm install`

-And add this line to your project's `grunt.js` gruntfile:
+And add this line to your project's `Gruntfile.js`

 ```javascript
 grunt.loadNpmTasks('grunt-nuget');